watem-sedem/pywatemsedem/docs/contributing.rst

 Development guidelines
 =======================

-Want to contribute code or functionalities to the ``pyws`` package?
+Want to contribute code or functionalities to the ``pywatemsedem`` package?
 Great and welcome on board!

 We use a number of development tools to support us in improving the code quality.
 No magic bullet or free lunch, but just a set of tools as any craftman has tools to support him/her doing a better job.